 Sr. Maria Concepcion Kalaw: First Filipina Maryknoll Sister

-As we celebrate the 500 years of the arrival of Christianity in the Philippines this year, it is fitting to remember the beginnings of missionary spirit among Filipinos by highlighting and acknowledging the first Filipino members of missionary congregations who came here mostly from Europe and America as missionary evangelizers serving the Filipino faithful especially in far flung areas and then later on inspiring and recruiting members from the locale to continue their missionary endeavors in different mission stations in the country and elsewhere in the world.
+As we celebrate the 500 years of the arrival of Christianity in the Philippines this year, it is fitting to remember the beginnings of the missionary spirit that has fueled the spread of Christianity among Filipinos by highlighting and acknowledging the first Filipino members of missionary congregations who came here mostly from Europe and America as missionary evangelizers serving the Filipino faithful especially in far flung areas and then later on inspiring and recruiting members from the locale to continue their missionary work in different mission stations in the country and elsewhere in the world.
+Thus we see transformation in terms of the Philippines being a receiving Church to that of a giving Church.
+It is now harvest time for the Church of the Philippines.
+First Maryknoll Sister

 Sr. Maria Concepcion Kalaw nee Dolores Katigbak Kalaw, the first Filipino Maryknoll sister was born in Lipa City on March 9, 1904 to a prominent family of intellectuals and aristocrats.
-His father, Cipriano Kalaw was one of the staff advisors of General Miguel Malvar and was vice president and treasurer of the Hongkong Junta- the Filipino Revolutionary government organized by Gen. Emilio Aguinaldo to advocate Philippine annexation to the United States.
+His father, Cipriano Kalaw, a renowned lawyer was one of the staff advisors of General Miguel Malvar and was vice president and treasurer of the Hongkong Junta- the Filipino Revolutionary government organized by Gen. Emilio Aguinaldo to advocate Philippine annexation to the United States.
 Her mother, Feliza Africa Katigbak also belongs to some of the most prominent and respected clans of Lipa.
+Growing in a family of patriots and intellectuals, Dolores was exposed to a milieu that valued education and public service.

 |